Snowflake MCS/EHS community

 There are areas where the mineral content is so high the water is not usable at all, particularly the area east and north of Holbrook.

-There are no looming water shortages in this area, unlike many other places in the Southwest.
+There are no looming water shortages in this area, unlike many other parts of the Southwest.

 There are six local FM radio stations, and National Public Radio can be received with a good antenna.
 There is a community TV station in Show Low, but there is no reception in Snowflake.
 The only TV available is via satellite receivers.